-It wasn’t until I joined my first camera club in the ‘80s that I first realised that this could be a serious hobby and so it has developed from there into something of a passion.
+It wasn’t until I joined my first camera club in the early ‘80s that I first realised that this could be a serious hobby and so it has developed from there into something of a passion.

 Let’s get one thing clear: I’m not the sort of photographer who gets up in the early hours to get to some distant location at the crack of dawn to catch the first rays of sunlight creeping over yonder hill.
 Nice though that is, it’s too simplistic for my liking.
 The most important factor in any image is the content or subject matter before you.
 So, first and foremost, I choose my subjects very carefully and then make the most of the conditions prevalent at the time – or wait until they are right.
 That requires patience but it works in the end.
 The other important factor is that post-processing has changed to an extent that would have been unimaginable even 10 years ago.
 Whilst you can't rescue a poor image, it is possible to make a good image better by the prudent use of, in my case, Photoshop.

 For the record, I have been a member and Licentiate of the Royal Photographic Society for many years now and, whilst I value that privilege highly, the most important thing is to get out and take photographs at every opportunity.